 Social Security Turns 90: The Cornerstone of Retirement Income

-Social Security has served as the cornerstone of retirement income since its establishment in 1935.
-It continues to provide millions of older Americans with guaranteed income, so they can retire with greater financial security.
-With the Social Security trust funds’ estimated depletion on the horizon, now is the time for policymakers to identify reforms that can help ensure the program’s sustainability for the next 90 years.
+Ninety years later, Social Security continues to provide tens of millions of older Americans with guaranteed income, so they can retire with greater financial security.
+However, amid population aging and increases in longevity, the Social Security trust funds are estimated to be depleted by 2033, and many people are anxious about the program’s future in terms of its ability to make benefit payments.
+Now is the time for policymakers to identify reforms that can help ensure the program’s sustainability for the next 90 years.